cirruslabs/cirrus-ci-docs/docs/examples.md

       format: junit
 ```

-And you should get annotations for your test results.
+Now you should get annotations for your test results.

 ## Release Assets